briansorahan/fun-js/README.md

 ```

 ### interfaces
-One of the questions you have to answer if you want to
-bring haskell techniques to javascript is how much type-checking
-to do.
+One of the biggest problems with using haskell techniques in
+javascript is the difference between the type systems of the
+two languages.
+Part of the beauty of javascript, the reason
+why we can write code quickly with it, is because of its dynamic
+typing.
+This is also why writing haskell-ish code in
+javascript seems awkward because there is no compiler to
+ensure that a function that *should* return a particular type
+actually does.

 The way fun-js solves this is with interfaces.